 Via Seed or Bulbil Division.

-During spring or summer, take the bulb out of the soil and inspect its health below the soil line.
+During the spring or summer, take the bulb out of the soil and inspect its health below the soil line.
 Trim away any of the dead roots and search for small bulbous growths that'll develop near to the basal plate.
 If the bulb is at least 15% of the mother plant's size, it can be removed and potted in its own soil.
 Don't worry if there aren't any roots, this will soon develop once the plant starts to fend for itself.
-Place the bulb vertically into the soil, ensuring the 'neck' is still above the soil line.
+Place the bulb vertically into the soil ('Cacti & Succulent' labelled compost is best), ensuring the 'neck' is still above the soil line.
 For those who are a little confused with how far to submerge the bulb, and what a 'bulbil' looks like, have a look at the images below.
 The level of maturity will greatly depict when the bulb will next flower; smaller specimens (around 2cm in diameter) generally taking two or three years from propagation.

 N.B. - Do not separate the bulbs whilst the plant is in flower, as this may lead to sudden flower loss or transplant shock.

 Their flowers are relatively large, trumpet-shaped flowers that are arranged in threes or fours at the top of one or two shafts, usually around 30cm in height.
 The individual flower will last up to a week, with the overall show spanning three to four weeks.
 Most specimens will bloom within the region of September and March but can flower at any given time.